jacebenson/jace.pro/content/post/2019-01-12-kb-approvals/index.md

 A few days ago Derek was asking about approvals, specifically approvals for Knowledge articles and why they don't work out of the box.
 It's weird and here I'll go through it.
-So it seems Servicenow started to make this work out of the box but just never finished it.
+So it seems ServiceNow started to make this work out of the box but just never finished it.
 Here's the list of things they did;